Like hummus, queso is a great thing to serve at get-togethers.

 If you can find good quality white cheddar, pepper jack and the like, that would probably turn out okay.
 Cheap cheeses are liable to turn into an oily mess.

 For my money, Mexican cheese is the way to go.
 The obvious answer to this are either Asadero or Oaxaca cheese.
 They are very similar to each other.
+Okay, exactly the same.
 Asadero is made in Northern Mexico, I believe the Chihuahua province and Oaxaca is, unsurprisingly, from the Oaxaca province in southern Mexico.
 They are analogous to stringy mozzarella cheese and melts very well.
-There is also queso fresco that would be okay among others.
+Be cautious, there are many other types of Mexican cheese, a lot of them are the crumbling type and won’t melt.
 The thing to note when buying them is that it says “melting cheese” on the package.
 There are forms of Asadero and Oaxaca that are slightly different and don’t melt as well.
 Here is an interesting and easy-to-read article on the chemistry of melting cheese.

-Do not use commercially shredded cheese, it has starches added to keep it from clumping in the package and will not melt as easy.
+Do not use commercially shredded cheese, it has starches added to keep it from clumping in the package and will not melt as easy because it is drier.

 This recipe uses jalapeños.
 To lessen the spiciness, remove the stems and seeds to varying degrees.
 If you don’t like jalapeños, pablano and Anaheim peppers are a mild substitute.
 For hotter peppers there are, in order: some varieties of Anaheim(New Mexico), Serrano, and habanero.
 Scotch bonnets, a pepper from the Caribbean is as hot as habaneros, but fruitier tasting which might be interesting.
 If you want to go more extreme there are ghost peppers (Bhut Jolokia), Carolina reaper, dragon’s breath, and pepper X.